Making Weight How to drop 7% of your body weight in 7 days to make weight (and still be strong enough to set records).

 IMPORTANT: Drink electrolytes before you smash carbs.

 Do not overlook this detail!
 Theres a thing called overfeeding syndrome.
 It’s often seen in anorexics when health care professionals try to overfeed them to help them gain weight back.
 The results can be serious and even deadly so pay attention.
 Essentially the problem occurs when a body lacking electrolytes is fed high glycemic carbs.
 The insulin spike drives remaining electrolytes into muscle cells and causes a severe lack in the blood.
 The problem can lead to heart problems (as in death) and comas.

 The solution is simple.
 Before you smash carbs drink electrolytes.
 Straight after weigh in take two servings in the appropriate amount of water, wait around 30 - 40 minutes and start eating.
 It’s not a difficult or painful protocol, but well worth the slight effort it takes to wait another hour after weigh in before eating.

 If you get the process right you’ll go to bed the same weight you started the cut and compete a good 4 - 5 kg heavier than you weighed in.
 Amanda started the week at 64.5, weighed in at 59.6 and went to sleep that day at 65.
-Obviously if you're a 100kg male your los and gain will be far greater, expect 7 - 8 kg swing.

 Note: This process is only a good idea if you happen to compete in organisations that weigh in the day before a meet / fight / event.
 If you have to weight in on the day it’s very hard to rehydrate and refuel quickly enough to feel great when you compete.
-As such, a slower aproach may be more appropriate.